b-studios/doc.js/USE.md

     --files="first_file.js" "others/*.js"

-In a configuration file, you can use a simple yml-list:
+In a configuration file, you can use a simple YAML-list:

     files:
     - first_file.js
     - others/*.js

 Types
 =====
 Types specify the `type` of the documented CodeObject.
 There are a only a few types available per